pytorch/pytorch.github.io/_posts/2024-05-21-perfboost-windows-cpu.md

 Comparing PyTorch 2.0 and PyTorch 2.1, we can observe varying degrees of performance improvement on Windows CPU.
 The extent of performance improvement becomes more pronounced as the number of memory allocation operations called within an op in a workload increases.
 A more powerful CPU computing capability will also make this performance enhancement more pronounced, as the proportion of operations outside of computation increases.

-This performance enhancement to a certain extent helps to bridge the Pytorch CPU performance gap between Windows and Linux.
+This performance enhancement to a certain extent helps to bridge the PyTorch CPU performance gap between Windows and Linux.
 Intel will continue to collaborate with Meta, dedicated to enhancing the performance of PyTorch on CPUs!

 ## ACKNOWLEDGMENTS

 The results presented in this blog post was achieved through the collaborative effort of the Intel PyTorch team and Meta.
 We would like to express our sincere gratitude to [Xu Han](https://github.com/xuhancn), [Jiong Gong](https://github.com/jgong5), [Mingfei Ma](https://github.com/mingfeima), [Haozhe Zhu](https://github.com/zhuhaozhe), [Chuanqi Wang](https://github.com/chuanqi129), [Guobing Chen](https://github.com/Guobing-Chen), [Eikan Wang](https://github.com/EikanWang).
 Their expertise and dedication have been instrumental in achieving the optimizations and performance improvements discussed here.
-Thanks to [Jiachen Pu](https://github.com/peterjc123) for his participation in the issue discussion and suggesting the use of [mimalloc](https://github.com/microsoft/mimalloc), and we'd also like to express our gratitude to Microsoft for providing such easily integratable and performant mallocation library.
-Finally we want to thank [Jing Xu](https://github.com/jingxu10), [Weizhuo Zhang](https://github.com/WeizhuoZhang-intel) for their contributions to this blog.
+Thanks to [Jiachen Pu](https://github.com/peterjc123) for his participation in the issue discussion and suggesting the use of [mimalloc](https://github.com/microsoft/mimalloc).
+We'd also like to express our gratitude to Microsoft for providing such an easily integrated and performant mallocation library.
+Finally we want to thank [Jing Xu](https://github.com/jingxu10) and [Weizhuo Zhang](https://github.com/WeizhuoZhang-intel) for their contributions to this blog.

 ## Notices and Disclaimers